Recommendations

 • take into account the service user's preferences and attitudes towards the mode of administration (regular intramuscular injections) and organisational procedures (for example, home visits and location of clinics)

-• take into account the same criteria recommended for the use of oral antipsychotic medication (see sections 1.3.5 and 1.3.6), particularly in relation to the risks and benefits of the drug regimen
+• take into account the same criteria recommended for the use of oral antipsychotic medication (see the section on how to use antipsychotic medication), particularly in relation to the risks and benefits of the drug regimen

 • prescribe according to the procedures set out in the BNF or SPC.
-[2009]
+[2009, amended 2022]

 1.5.7 Interventions for people whose illness has not responded adequately to treatment